agakhann/Ravenous-ReactJS/README.md

 # Ravenous
-A web application using React that allows users to search and filter nearby restaurants
+A web application using React that allows users to search and filter restaurants in USA, with help of Yelp API

 ### Clone Ravenous